052223-java-angular/Sebastian-p1-backend/README.md

 to run the backend, use the maven wrapper: ```./mvnw spring-boot: run```

 configure the appropriate variables in an 'application.properties' file in the 'src/main/resources' folder.
-Necessary variables are configuration for the relational datasource and hibernate. set ```jwt.secret``` to a secret many-byte 64-bit encoded string
+Set configuration for the relational datasource (which uses jdbc) and hibernate.

+set ```jwt.secret``` to a secret many-byte 64-bit encoded string

 ### Profile Picture Support